Unboxed-Software/solana-course/content/movie-review-pt2.md

 # TL;DR

-- Program state is stored in external accounts rather than in the program itself
+- Program state is stored in other accounts rather than in the program itself
-- A Program Derived Address (PDA) is derived from a program Id and an optional list of seeds and subsequently used as the address for a storage account
+- A Program Derived Address (PDA) is derived from a program Id and an optional list of seeds.
+Once derived, PDAs are subsequently used as the address for a storage account.
 - Creating an account requires that we calculate the space required and the corresponding rent to allocate for the new account
 - Creating a new account requires a Cross Program Invocation (CPI) to the `create_account` instruction on the System Program
 - Updating the data field on an account requires that we serialize (convert to byte array) the data into the account